-This WHMP was developed with input and revision from the Airport-appointed Biologist (Biodiversity Australia) and ASA personnel.
+This WHMP was developed and with input and revision from the Airport-appointed Biologist (Biodiversity Australia) and Alice Springs Airport personnel.

-This system has been approved and authorised by the ADG Executive General Manager - Operations and the ASA Airport Manager.
+This system has been approved and authorised by the ADG Executive General Manager - Operations and ASA Airport Manager for Airport Development Group Pty Ltd.

-Rob Porter Executive General Manager - Operations Airport Development Group Glen Dodds Head of Airside Airport Development Group

-Tony Schulz Airport Manager Alice Springs Airport
+Rob Porter Executive General Manager - Operations Airport Development Group Tony Schulz Airport Manager Alice Springs Airport